alopezrivera/motor_abstraction/docs/reference/source/index.rst

 ..
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the |project| documentation!
+Welcome to the |motor_abstraction| documentation!
 =======================================

-.. include:: intro.rst

 .. toctree::
     :glob:
     :caption: Table of Contents

-    chapters/*
-    project
+    motor_abstraction
     bibliography

 Indices and tables